WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex2Task4" />
 #### Task 4 - Managing Account Keys ####

-When you create a storage account, Windows Azure generates two 512-bit storage access keys, which are used for authentication when the storage account is accessed.
-By providing two storage access keys, Windows Azure enables you to regenerate the keys with no interruption to your storage service or access to it.
+When you create a storage account, Windows Azure generates two 512-bit storage access keys which are used for authentication when the storage account is accessed.
+By providing two storage access keys, Windows Azure enables you to regenerate the keys with no interruption to your storage service.

-1. In the Storage Account Dashboard, select the option **Manage Access Keys** from the bottom menu.
+1. In the Storage Account Dashboard, select the option **Manage Access Keys** in the bottom menu.

 	![manage-keys-menu](Images/manage-keys-menu.png?raw=true)